snl-dakota/dakota/docs/user/usingdakota/introduction/aboutdakota.rst

 New Mexico.
 The original goal was to provide a common set of optimization tools for a group of engineers solving structural analysis and design problems.
 Prior to the Dakota project, there was no focused effort to archive optimization methods for reuse on other projects.
 Thus, engineers found themselves repeatedly building new custom interfaces between the engineering analysis software and optimization software.
-This was especially burdensome when using parallel computing, as each project developed a unique master program to coordinate concurrent simulations on a network of workstations or a parallel computer.
+This was especially burdensome when using parallel computing, as each project developed a unique program to coordinate concurrent simulations on a network of workstations or a parallel computer.
 The initial Dakota toolkit provided the engineering and analysis community at Sandia access to a variety of optimization algorithms, hiding the complexity of the optimization software interfaces from the users.
 Engineers could readily switch between optimization software packages by